Jai0909/RestaurantBot/README.md

 No installation of dependencies is required to run the precompiled executables.
 Navigate to the respective output directory and run the executable for your operating system.

 #### On Linux
-Navigate to the `linux_output` directory and execute:
+Navigate to the `linux_output/app` directory and execute:

 ```bash
 ./app
 ```

 #### On Windows
-Navigate to the `windows_output` directory and execute:
+Navigate to the `windows_output/app` directory and execute:

 ```bash
 app.exe